sebdei/semantic_search_for_pois/README.md

 docker-compose up -d
 ```

-Afterwards, the API is available at ```localhost:5000``` and the Frontend at ```localhost:8080```.
+Afterwards, the API is available at [localhost:5000](http://localhost:5000) and the Frontend at [localhost:8080/dist](http://localhost:8080/dist).
 The database is initialized on the start of the backend with some sample data for Points of Interest and ratings.
-For using the Frontend, the [Google Chrome](https://www.google.com/intl/en/chrome/) browser is recommended.
+For using the frontend, the [Google Chrome](https://www.google.com/intl/en/chrome/) browser is recommended.

 ## Docker